 No. Interest rate will only be levied if you do not pay the minimum due amount within the due date.

 If you find any discrepancies, you will have to notify SBI within 30 days from the statement date.

 You can escalate all grievances to the Nodal Officer, PO Bag 28 - GPO, New Delhi - 110001.
 Alternatively, you can send an email to Nodalofficer@sbicard.com.

 If you default on your credit card bill, SBI will send you reminders from time to time to settle the total outstanding balance.
-SBI will give you a grace period of one month to settle all dues.
-If you are unable to make the payment within the grace period, SBI will report your default status to the credit reporting agencies in India which will affect your credit score.
-If you make a payment after your account is reported, SBI will withdraw the defaulter status but such changes will reflect after 45 to 60 days.
+After which, the bank will have to report the default status to credit bureaus which will affect your credit score.

 The finance charges for cash advances is 3.35% per month or 40.2% per annum for unsecured credit cards.
 For secured credit cards, SBI charges 2.5% per month and 30% per annum.

 Display of any trademarks, tradenames, logos and other subject matters of intellectual property belong to their respective intellectual property owners.
 Display of such IP along with the related product information does not imply BankBazaar's partnership with the owner of the Intellectual Property or issuer/manufacturer of such products.